-Target Gallery, contemporary exhibition space of the Torpedo Factory Art Center, promotes high standards of art by continuously exploring new ideas through the visual media in a schedule of national and international exhibitions.
-The gallery hosts eight exhibits annually featuring a variety of themes and artists.
+Torpedo Factory Art Center promotes high standards of art and viewer engagement by continuously exploring new ideas through visual art in Target Gallery.
+The contemporary exhibition space presents about eight rotating exhibitions annually featuring a variety of relevant and timely themes.

-Artists interested in receiving information about upcoming shows can visit our website to sign up to receive email updates about upcoming call for entries.
+Artists interested in receiving information about upcoming opportunities or exhibition openings can visit our website to sign up to receive email updates at: torpedofactory.org/artopps

 Address: 105 N Union St. Alexandria, VA 22314 (located in Studio 2 in the Torpedo Factory Art Center)